 Millets Farming, Cultivation Practices

-Today, we discuss major millets farming and their cultivation procedure.
+Today, we discuss major millets farming and its cultivation procedure.

 Climate requirements for Millets: